Continent: Geology

 Geologists use the term continent in a different manner from geographers.
-In geology, a continent is defined by continental crust, which is a platform of metamorphic and igneous rock, largely of granitic composition.
+In geology, a continent is defined by continental crust, which is a platform of metamorphic and igneous rocks, largely of granitic composition.
 Continental crust is less dense and much thicker than oceanic crust, which causes it to "float" higher than oceanic crust on the dense underlying mantle.
 This explains why the continents form high platforms surrounded by deep ocean basins.

 Some geologists restrict the term continent to portions of the crust built around stable regions called cratons.
 Cratons have largely been unaffected by mountain-building events (orogenies) since the Precambrian.
 A craton typically consists of a continental shield surrounded by a continental platform.
 The shield is a region where ancient crystalline basement rock (typically 1.5 to 3.8 billion years old) is widely exposed at the surface.
 The platform surrounding the shield is also composed of ancient basement rock, but with a cover of younger sedimentary rock.
 The continents are accretionary crustal "rafts" that, unlike the denser basaltic crust of the ocean basins, are not subjected to destruction through the plate tectonic process of subduction.
 This accounts for the great age of the rocks comprising the continental cratons.

 The margins of geologic continents are either active or passive.
 An active margin is characterised by mountain building, either through a continent-on continent collision or a subduction zone.
 Continents grow by accreting lighter volcanic island chains and microcontinents along these active margins, forming orogens.
 At a passive margin, the continental crust is stretched thin by extension to form a continental shelf, which tapers off with a gradual slope covered in sediment, connecting it directly to the oceanic crust beyond.
 Most passive margins eventually transition into active margins: where the oceanic plate becomes too heavy due to cooling, it disconnects from the continental crust, and starts subducting below it, forming a new subduction zone.